Workiva/over_react/doc/new_boilerplate_migration.md

 ##### Props Meta Changes

-Props meta would be generated as an overridden getter on the component as opposed to the current static field, and would allow similar access of prop keys as before.
+Props meta will be generated as an overridden getter on the component as opposed to the current static field, and will allow similar access of prop keys as before.

 This eliminates the current `meta` portion of the boilerplate which has